iresil/NeuralNet/README.md

 ```

 ## Not Implemented
-- **Data Augmentation**: The training data is not transformed in any way.
+- **Data Augmentation**: The training data is not transformed in any way (apart from its conversion to numerical vectors).
   Images are not rotated, flipped or scaled.
-  This would help the trained model generalize better and not overfit, but image processing is a domain on its own,
+This would help the trained model generalize better and not overfit, but
-  and can be decoupled completely from this project.
+  image processing is an entire domain on its own, and can be decoupled completely from this project.
 - **Gradient Clipping**: The magnitude of gradients during backpropagation is not constrained in any way.
 This is
-  because our neural network is neither recurrent (i.e. the order of inputs doesn't matter), nor very deep, so
+  because the implemented neural network is neither recurrent (i.e. the order of inputs doesn't matter), nor very deep,
-  exploding gradients are unlikely.
+  so exploding gradients are unlikely.
 - **Early Stopping**: The training process doesn't halt as soon as performance stops improving.
 This could be useful
-  in our case, and might be implemented in the future.
+  for this project, and might be implemented in the future.